aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-xps/_index.md

 ### **Converting Presentations to XPS Using Default Settings**

-This sample code in Java shows you how to convert a presentation to an XPS document using standard settings:
+This sample code  shows you how to convert a presentation to an XPS document using standard settings:

 ```php
   // Instantiate a Presentation object that represents a presentation file